-About us: Walk-in services include: follow-up injections for B-12 and testosterone; follow-up wart treatments; acute sore throat and strep throat assessment; and acute urinary tract infection symptoms in non-pregnant females.
+About us: We provide primary care services to all non-active duty enrolled beneficiaries.
+Walk-in services include: follow-up injections for B-12 and testosterone; follow-up wart treatments; acute sore throat and strep throat assessment; and acute urinary tract infection symptoms in non-pregnant females.

 Location: Building 760, Room 1D-C6A

-About us: We offer the full range of acute, routine and preventive medicine for flyers and dependents.
+About us: We offer the full range of acute, routine and preventive medicine for flyers.
 We also provide occupational medicine services.
-Medical support for all temporary duty (TDY) flyer students.
+Medical support for all temporary duty flyer students.